 They might have a Judging preference if they:

-- like to finish a task ahead of the deadline, even creating their own deadline before this to avoid last-minute stresses
+- Like finishing a task ahead of the deadline, even creating their own deadline before this to avoid last-minute stresses.

 They might have a Perceiving preference if they:

-- work best when they can be flexible and spontaneous in work (and in life)
+- Work best when they can be flexible and spontaneous at work (and in life).

 Are they closer to J or closer to P?

 Once you have worked through each of these scales, you will have in front of you a 4-letter Type for the person you were trying to guess.
-The dynamics of the 4 letters gives more information than the 4 individual letters alone.
+The dynamics of the 4 letters give more information than the 4 individual letters alone.
 It’s the conversation about your 4 letters that will bring the greatest insights.
 That’s when the magic really happens.
-Here are the 16 Types that are possible as a result of your analysis, and you might see them represented in a table like this.
-The verbal descriptions are those commonly associated with each Type: Getting to know your personality type or that of others, should be an enjoyable experience…so a final thought about type-guessing.
-What if you could tell someone’s personality type indicator just by looking at their garden…?!
-Have a look here for some visual clues.

-There are many opinions and guesses out there about the Myers Briggs Type of famous people – some more accurate than others.
-Take a look here.
-You might also be curious to know which of the Simpsons characters shares your Type!
-Look here.
+There are many opinions and guesses out there about the Personality Type Indicator of famous people – some more accurate than others.
+Take a look at some famous MBTI people.

 Here are 1-minute videos on how you can understand and use MBTI better:

-Feel free to get in touch to find out how else we can help you.
-Simply fill out the form below, and we will be happy to get back to you with further information.
+So feel free to get in touch to find out how our Myers Briggs training can help you.
+Simply visit here to contact us or email us at firstname.lastname@example.org, and we will be happy to get back to you.